nidhhoggr/agentInfer/README.md

 #### Memory Object

-* should keep details memories about nouns to refer to for later decision making etc.
+* should keep detailed memories about nouns to consult for later decision making etc.

+* stores questions and answers and refers to them when processing input

+* in addition to answering question possibly from memory object fact table, it should also refer to it's own fingerprint